 Elements in Maps are vector based, so graphics and text are incredibly detailed — even when you zoom all the way in — and panning is smooth.
 Use the tilt and rotate gestures to view an area, and Maps keeps the names of streets and places where they belong.

 As you approach a turn, Maps speaks the directions, so you can watch the road.
-Follow along with 3D views: signs and arrows make it easy to see where you’re headed.
-And if traffic’s bad, Maps offers alternative routes.
+Follow along with 3D views: Signs and arrows make it easy to see where you’re headed.

-See the world from a whole new perspective with photo-realistic and interactive 3D views of selected major metropolitan areas.
-Explore like never before as you zoom, pan and rotate around a city and its landmarks.
+See the world from a whole new perspective with photo-realistic and interactive 3D views of select major metro areas.
+Explore like never before as you zoom, pan, and rotate around a city and its landmarks.

 The charm and selection of a corner newsstand are on your iPad.
 Newsstand puts all your newspaper and magazine subscriptions in one place.